thehammeranderson/webcrawler/README.md

 * Compatible with all TLS versions at the time of completion
 * Currently the crawler will only process up to 1000 pages but can be configured in the SiteProcessor class

-The jar file that is created when this project is built could be used as a library but beware that this is a super JAR that includes Spring and JSoup dependencies inside the JAR.
+The jar file that is created when this project is built could be used as a library but beware that this is a fat JAR that includes Spring and JSoup dependencies inside the JAR.
 It would be recommended that your fork this project if you wish to use this strictly as a libary inside another application so you can build the JAR as you wish.

 ## Getting Started